Art-of-WiFi/UniFi-API-client/README.md

 ### Composer

-The preferred installation method is through [composer](https://getcomposer.org).
+The preferred installation method is through [Composer](https://getcomposer.org).
-Follow these [installation instructions](https://getcomposer.org/doc/00-intro.md) if you don't have composer installed already.
+Follow these [installation instructions](https://getcomposer.org/doc/00-intro.md) if you don't have Composer installed already.

-Once composer is installed, simply execute this command from the shell in your project
+Once Composer is installed, execute this command from the shell in your project directory:
-directory:

 ```sh
 composer require art-of-wifi/unifi-api-client
 ```

-Or manually add the package to your composer.json file:
+Or manually add the package to your `composer.json` file:

 ```javascript
 {